 At least 175 military installations around the United States have been found to be contaminated by a harmful chemical.
-It’s in the ground water, it’s in the drinking water, and it’s poisoning those who drink it.

 The Environmental Working Group has flagged these sites as contaminated by fluorinated compounds known as PFAS/PFOA (perfluorooctanoic acid) or PFOS (perfluorooctane sulfonate), distributed between Fort Richardson, Alaska, to Fort Eustis, Virginia, along with 44 civilian airports where Air National Guard units are commonly stationed.

 PFOA and PFOS are the most common chemicals used in AFFF.
 They are also found in common household products, but the health issues inherent in their use is only recently being understood.
 Contamination from these chemicals has been found to prompt a range of health risks, including kidney, testicular, or pancreatic cancer.

 The EPA in 2016 set a lifetime health advisory (LTHA) level for two PFAS in drinking water: perfluorooctanoic acid (PFOA) and perfluorooctane sulfonate (PFOS).
 The LTHA level is 70 parts per trillion (ppt) for PFOA and PFOS combined, but because it was written as an advisory, and not a requirement, neither the Pentagon nor the municipality has been required to meet the standard, the Military Times reports.